by Andrew Gniadek

 Elias as a person in the Old Testament, a central prophet and hermit, provides the foundation for answering both the historical and spiritual aspect of this question.
 Elias bursts into Scripture in 1 Kings 17 when Achaab, and his wife Jezabel, were evildoers worse than all the other kings of Israel before him (c.f.
 1 Kings 16:33 ) and says to Achaab:

-ζῇ κύριος ὁ θεὸς τῶν δυνάμεων ὁ θεὸς Ισραηλ ᾧ παρέστην ἐνώπιον αὐτοῦ (God the living lord of rulers, the God of Israel, who I stand by face to face)
+ζῇ κύριος ὁ θεὸς τῶν δυνάμεων ὁ θεὸς Ισραηλ ᾧ παρέστην ἐνώπιον αὐτοῦ (The Living Lord, the God of works of power, the God of Israel, who I stand by face to face)

 Elias as prophet is not simply telling the future, which is a common mistake about the word.
 A prophet in the Carmelite tradition moves through the inspiration of the Holy Spirit to where the greatest need is based on what God wants.
-This prophetic strain in the Carmelite tradition lacks the chains of legislation and regulation which tends to appear in other orders.
-God directs and the person follows those directions.
+Elias exemplifies this prophetic dynamism since he lacks legislation and regulation to inhibit or stop his ability to respond in freedom.
+God directs and he follows those directions.
 Later in the chapter, Elias challenges Achaab and the prophets of Baal to a sacrifice-competition on Mt.
 Carmel.
 Elias watches the prophets of Baal all day dance, chant, and cut themselves trying to have Baal consume their sacrifice.
 After nothing happens, Elias calls out to God who consumes his sacrifice in a blaze of fire.
-The prophetic relationship of Elias and God comes from his zeal and love for God, and God co-operates with Elias to show Israel that He, not Baal, is the living God, the God of rulers and Israel.
+The prophetic relationship of Elias and God comes from his zeal and love for God, and God co-operates with Elias to show Israel that He, not Baal, is the living God, the God of works of power and Israel.

 Elias as a hermit shows us that to be so present and close to someone, face to face, requires building trust, co-operation, and a union of the will through love.
 Elias walked the way of the true mystical life.
 Elias’s love of God brought him closer and closer to God; seeing Elias’s love, God moved closer and close to him.
 Presence, relation, union, participation, and love all play a role in the eremitical life of a Carmelite.